openversenetwork/academy/README.md

-# Evmos Academy
+# Openverse Academy

-Welcome to the Academy Docs, the official place to dive deeper into the world of Evmos.
+Welcome to the Openverse Docs, the official place to dive deeper into the world of Openverse Network.